Daniel-Carpenter/Advanced-Analytics-in-R/03 - Labs/05 - Modeling/README.md

     data.
 -   We can re-build the model with new predictors.
--   We can also perform variable transformation such as Box-Cox or use better evolved models like SVR, PCR etc., and see how it works.
+-   We can also perform variable transformation such as Box-Cox or use better evolved models like SVM, PCR etc., and see how it works.

 # `1 (b)` - PLS Model